opnfv/kvmfornfv/docs/all/environment-setup.rst

 --------------------------
 Both the host and the guest environment need to be configured properly to reduce latency variations.
 Below are some suggested kernel configurations.
-The ci/envs/ directory gives etailed implementation on how to setup the environment.
+The ci/envs/ directory gives detailed implementation on how to setup the environment.

 Kernel Parameter